Shashwatraj3951/YouTube_Downloader/README.md

 7. Press Enter and wait for progress bar to fill upto 100%.
 8. Enjoy your Video.

+                      OR,

+Getting bored from this setup,
+Just download the exe file and double click on it.
+Enjoy with your downloader.
+But it only works in Windows.

 For any issues Insert your issues in issue tab.